 Cary Grant’s Suit: Nine Movies That Made Me the Wreck I Am Today

-by Todd McEwen
+Author: Todd McEwen

-Signed copies available – click here.
+Signed copies of Cary Grant’s Suit available – click here.

 ‘A hilarious and morose invocation of a lost world.
 Anyone who has ever been movie-mad will relish this irrepressibly digressive, surprise-filled, exquisitely written memoir (sort of).
 I certainly did.’
 Phillip Lopate